WIDC: Career Advancement Module (CAM) – Online Edition

 Since 2008, WIDC has been delighted to collaborate with Canada’s three most prestigious international women’s film festivals to present the CAM in St John’s (SJIWFF), Vancouver (GEMFest), and Toronto (FeFF).
 Due to COVID, in fall 2020 the WIDC CAM moved online, and as part of our 25th Anniversary, we welcomed the addition of community collaborator, Reelworld Film Festival as one of the WIDC CAM’s Festival hosts.

-We encourage directors who identify as Black, Indigenous or People of Colour to join Access Reelworld (Canada’s largest searchable database for racially diverse talent in the screen industry) for a variety of networking and hiring opportunities.
+We encourage directors who identify as Indigenous (First Nations, Inuit, Métis), Black, or People of Colour to join Access Reelworld (Canada’s largest searchable database for racially diverse talent in the screen industry) for a variety of additional networking and hiring opportunities.

 Fall / Winter Edition: